 Editor's Note: While I give my recommendation for only your primary drive, keep in mind there are many configurations available.
 Here's some examples:

 For fastest load times: 2 smaller drives in RAID 0.
 Drawback: reliability, if one drive fails, the data on both is lost.

 For data reliability: 2 large drives in RAID 1.
 Drawback: capacity halved (all the data on one drive is mirrored on the second).

 For heavy downloaders: One small, fast primary drive (like a Western Digital Raptor) for Windows and applications/games and a secondary large capacity drive for downloads/multimedia (such as HD video).
 This is actually my preferred configuration.

-4 GB DDR3 1600 MHz RAM DDR3 has finally reached price parity with DDR2 so no reason to hold back.
-Remember when installing 4 GB of memory or more you'll want to install a 64 bit version of Windows and with Windows 7 just recently released, now is the perfect time to make the switch to 64 bit if you've been holding out!
+4 GB DDR3 1600 MHz RAM DDR3 is the only choice today.
+Remember when installing 4 GB of memory or more you'll want to install a 64 bit version of Windows to take full advantage of that memory!